Identifying Macro Causal Effects in a C-DMG over ADMGs: Notation and Definitions

 \begin{definition}[Structural causal model (SCM) \citep{Pearl_2000}] A structural causal model is a tuple $\mathcal{M}=(\mathbb{L}, \mathbb{V}, \mathbb{F}, \proba{\mathbb{l}})$, where \begin{itemize} \item $\mathbb{L}$ is a set of exogenous variables, which cannot be observed but affect the rest of the model. \item $\mathbb{V}$, is a set of endogenous variables, which are observed and every $V \in \mathbb{V}$ is functionally dependent on some subset of $\mathbb{L} \cup \mathbb{V} \backslash \{V\}$. \item $\mathbb{F}$ is a set of functions such that for all $V \in \mathbb{V}$, $f^{V}$ is a function taking as input the values of a subset of $\mathbb{L} \cup \mathbb{V} \backslash \{V\}$ and outputting a value for $V$. \item $\proba{\mathbb{l}}$ is a joint probability distribution over $\mathbb{L}$. \end{itemize} \end{definition}

-In this definition of SCMs, the set of functions $\mathbb{F}$ encapsulates the causal mechanisms governing the relationships among variables, while $\mathbb{L}$ represents the noise, i.e., the unobserved or hidden variables that affect the observed variables, and $\mathbb{V}$ represents the observed variables, which are often referred to as \textit{individual variables} or micro variables or low-level variables.
+In this definition of SCMs, the set of functions $\mathbb{F}$ encapsulates the causal mechanisms governing the relationships among variables, while $\mathbb{L}$ represents the noise, \ie, the unobserved or hidden variables that affect the observed variables, and $\mathbb{V}$ represents the observed variables, which are often referred to as \textit{individual variables} or micro-variables or low-level variables.
 The uncertainty associated with these unobserved variables is characterized by the distribution $\proba{\mathbb{l}}$, which accounts for the unknown influences outside the observed system.
 When combined with the causal mechanisms encoded in $\mathbb{F}$, this distribution gives rise to the distribution $\proba{\mathbb{v}}$ over the observed variables $\mathbb{V}$.
-As most of the literature in causal inference, we assume that $\proba{\mathbb{l}}=\prod_{l\in \mathbb{l}}\proba{l}$, which means that the exogenous variables are mutually independent, and each variable in $\mathbb{L}$ is at most in two function in $\mathbb{F}$.
 We also assume that each structural causal model (SCM) induces a directed acyclic graph (DAG), where every variable in $\mathbb{V} \cup \mathbb{L}$ corresponds to a vertex in the graph.
 In this DAG, a directed edge $\rightarrow$ is drawn from one variable to another if the former serves as an input to the function that determines the latter.
 For simplicity, instead of working directly with these DAGs, we consider an alternative representation known as an acyclic directed mixed graph (ADMG).
 In an ADMG, only the observed variables in $\mathbb{V}$ correspond to vertices, while hidden variables in $\mathbb{L}$ that share common inputs are represented by bidirected edges $\longdashleftrightarrow$\footnote{ In the literature, the bidirected edges in ADMGs are generally non-dashed.
 However, in this work, we use dashed bidirected edges to enhance visual clarity and distinction.} between the corresponding observed variables, thereby implicitly accounting for the hidden confounding.
 Formally, ADMGs are defined as follows: